 UConn Law School offers the services of an Academic Success Counselor, who meets with students seeking assistance with legal reasoning, writing and study skills.
 Students wishing to discuss exam preparation, exam writing, or drafts of papers for upper-level classes can email Professor Mary Beattie.
 Referrals to the office can also come from other professors.

 Time Management Counseling

 There are several simple ways that law school students can manage their stress and anxiety while making the most of their available time.
 The Student Affairs Office offers one-on-one counseling to help students adapt to the busy (and often chaotic) law school lifestyle.
 Students may arrange regular meetings throughout the year to stay on track or they may seek help when they are feeling overwhelmed and need to prioritize their time around exams or other challenges.
 The Office of Student Affairs will work with students to create and implement a time management strategy.
-To get started or to schedule an introductory session, contact Jennifer Cerny, the executive director of student affairs and assistant dean of students.
+To get started or to schedule an introductory session, contact the Office of Student Affairs.

 Diversity, equity and inclusion are important institutional values at the UConn School of Law, where we strive to ensure that every member of the community feels valued.
 Students are encouraged to find support in student organizations, the Office of Student Affairs, and in collaboration with other students, faculty, staff or alumni.
 More information about the law school's principles and efforts in this area can be found on the Diversity, Equity and Inclusion page.

 The UConn School of Law supports students' mental and physical health with facilities and services designed to support them through the challenges of law school.
 Learn more about health and wellness at UConn Law.